TV Tropes Needs Your Help

 - Actually the temporary death was series-only...in the films, they just kept going.
 Connor walked under water, The Kurgan was shot mutiple times...the series probably introduced temporary deaths as a Plot Device.

-- Prince, an expy of Satan and the Big Bad of the last season of LEXX, could return after being killed, once a certain time period had elapsed.
+- Prince, an expy of Satan and the Big Bad of the last two seasons of LEXX, could return after being killed, once a certain time period had elapsed.
 Worse, he could choose where he would reappear, and what his appearance would be, making him a de facto shapeshifter.
 His weaker enemy Duke could resurrect but not change his appearance.

 - Kai plays with this too.
 Although he's technically dead and only animated by protoblood, he would routinely get "killed" (decapitated, cut apart, etc) which sometimes incapacitated him for a while until he was put back together properly.
 Other times, he's move around regardless of injuries.